ROUND DANCING — CHOREOGRAPHED BALLROOM

 phase V

 In closed position, step fwd R leaning slightly back (woman bk L leaning fwd) with a rolling action and turning RF, sd L leaning right turning/close R, bk L leaning fwd and turning, sd R leaning left turning/close R; Makes up to one full turn.
+No bounce.

 Bota Fogo